Tropical methods for building real space sextics with totally real tritangent planes: Proof of Theorems and

 \section{Proof of Theorems~\ref{thm:main2} and~\ref{thm:main3}}

-In the last four sections, explicit computations were carried out to confirm the local lifting multiplicities formulas recorded in~\autoref{tab:LiftingMultiplicities}.
+In the last five sections, explicit computations were carried out to confirm the local lifting multiplicities formulas recorded in~\autoref{tab:LiftingMultiplicities}.
 Our goal in this section is prove {Theorems}~\ref{thm:main2} and~\ref{thm:main3} using this data.
-Throughout, we assume $\Gamma$ is generic in the sense of~\autoref{rm:genericityOfGamma}.
-Recall that this conditionis only relevant in the presence of a type (3f) or (8) tangency.
+Throughout, we assume that $\Gamma$ is generic in the sense of~\autoref{rm:genericityOfGamma}.
+Recall that this condition is only relevant in the presence of a type (3f) or (8) tangency.